Acoustic transmission problems: wavenumber-explicit bounds and resonance-free regions: Introduction

-We also highlight that the bound in \cite{CaPoVo:99} relies on microlocal analysis and the deep results of Melrose and Sj\"ostrand on propagation of singularities \cite{MeSj:78, MeSj:82}.
+We highlight that the bound in \cite{CaPoVo:99} relies on microlocal analysis and the deep results of Melrose and Sj\"ostrand on propagation of singularities \cite{MeSj:78, MeSj:82}.
 In contrast, our bound is obtained using identities for solutions of the Helmholtz equation first introduced by Morawetz in \cite{MoLu:68, Mo:75}, which boil down to multiplying the PDEs by carefully-chosen test functions and integrating by parts.
-Whereas Morawetz's identities have been used to prove bounds on many Helmholtz BVPs, famously the exterior Dirichlet and Neumann problems in \cite{MoLu:68, Mo:75}, we believe this paper is their first application to the Helmholtz transmission problem involving one penetrable obstacle.
-(Remark \ref{rem:rough} below discusses their applications to transmission problems not involving a bounded obstacle.)
+Whereas Morawetz's identities have been used to prove bounds on many Helmholtz BVPs, famously the exterior Dirichlet and Neumann problems in \cite{MoLu:68, Mo:75}, it appears that (surprisingly) this paper is their first application to the Helmholtz transmission problem involving one penetrable obstacle (Remark \ref{rem:rough} below discusses their applications to transmission problems not involving a bounded obstacle).
+The novelty of this paper is therefore not in the techniques that are used, but the fact that these well-known techniques can be applied to a classic problem to obtain new results.